Schroders leads European shares higher into month-end

 marginally higher on Friday, with trading expected to be subdued

-as investors avoided making large bets at the end of a volatile
+as investors avoid making large bets at the end of a volatile

 suffer its first monthly loss in a year, despite having rallied